bhavesh4044/Excel_CDLC/Hlookup/hlookup_CDLC(L1).md

 HLOOKUP is a function in spreadsheet software, like Microsoft Excel or Google Sheets, used to search for a specific value in the first row of a table or range and return a corresponding value from a specified row below.

-Here's a simple definition, syntax, and example of HLOOKUP:

 - **Full Form:** Horizontal Lookup